Low Carb White Lupin Tortilla. Just 1g carbs. Super simple and you only need 15 minutes of your time.

 You can even make it in advance, store it in a sealed container in the fridge and re-heat it the next day.
-It will be as good as when you just made it.
+It will be as good as when you first made it.

-First of all, let me tell you about lupin.
+But let me tell you about lupin.
 I have been using lupin flour for some time now, both in savoury dishes and cakes.
 I absolutely love it.
-Why?
-Because it’s not as moisture hungry as coconut flour and it contains half the carbs of coconut flour.

-The bottom line is that it is gluten free, grain free, high in fiber, extremely low in carbs, choc-full of essential amino acids and just as versatile, if not more so, than coconut flour or almond flour.
+The flour is gluten free, grain free, high in fibre, extremely low in carbs, packed with essential amino acids and just as versatile, if not more so, than coconut flour or almond flour.
 Plus it’s definitely a lot cheaper if you know where to buy it.
-Just make sure you buy white lupin flour, not other varieties you may come across.

 How to make my Low Carb White Lupin Tortilla.